 \begin{lemma} Given two tensors $u$ and $v$, consider the relevances that are computed according to Eq.~\ref{eq:uvr}.
 Then, (i) if layer $L^{(n)}$ adds the two tensors, \ie, $L^{(n)}(u,v) = u+v$ then the conservation rule of Eq.~\ref{eq:binarycr} is maintained. (ii) if the layer performs matrix multiplication $L^{(n)}(u,v) = uv$, then Eq.~\ref{eq:binarycr} does not hold in general. \end{lemma} \begin{proof} (i) and (ii) are obtained from the output derivative of $L^{(n)}$ with respect to $\mathbf{X}$.
 In an add layer, $u$ and $v$ are independent of each other, while in matrix multiplication they are connected.
 A detailed proof of Lemma~\ref{lemma1} is available in the supplementary. \end{proof}

 When propagating relevance of skip connections, we encounter numerical instabilities.
 This arises despite the fact that, by the conservation rule of the addition operator, the sum of relevance scores is constant.
-The underlying reason is that the relevance scores tend to obtain large absolute value due to the way they are computed (Eq.~\ref{eq:generic_rel}).
+The underlying reason is that the relevance scores tend to obtain large absolute values, due to the way they are computed (Eq.~\ref{eq:generic_rel}).
 To see this, consider the following example:

 where $a$ and $b$ are large positive numbers.
 It is easy to verify that $\sum R^u + \sum R^v = {e^a + 1-e^a+e^b + 1-e^b} = \sum R$.
-As can be seen, while the conservation rule remains valid, the relevance of $u$ and $v$ may explode.
+As can be seen, while the conservation rule is preserved, the relevance scores of $u$ and $v$ may explode.
 See supplementary for a step by step computation.

-To address the lack of conservation in the attention mechanism, which employs multiplication, and the numerical issues of the skip connections, our method applies a normalization to $R_j^{u^{(n)}}$ and $R_k^{v^{(n)}}$:
+To address the lack of conservation in the attention mechanism due to matrix multiplication, and the numerical issues of the skip connections, our method applies a normalization to $R_j^{u^{(n)}}$ and $R_k^{v^{(n)}}$:

-Following the conservation rule (Eq.~\ref{eq:conservation}), and the starting relevance (Eq.~\ref{eq:start_rel}), we obtain $\sum_i R_i^{(n)} = 1$ for each layer $n$.
+Following the conservation rule (Eq.~\ref{eq:conservation}), and the initial relevance, we obtain $\sum_i R_i^{(n)} = 1$ for each layer $n$.